We've been working towards this point.

 The heavy lifter in this process is BDNF, our brain's fertilizer (see CBD and BDNF).

-Interesting information came out of studies on SSRIs to show that they actually worked (temporarily) by stimulating neurogenesis.
+Interesting information came out of studies on SSRIs to show that they actually worked (till tolerance goes the other way) by stimulating neurogenesis.

 The fascinating piece is that when researchers cut off CB1 receptors, the neurogenesis and anti-depressant effects went away.